 In 2003 Magic Slim and the Teardrops won the W.C.
 Handy Award as ‘Blues Band Of The Year’ for the sixth time.

 Slim, who was a heavy smoker suffered from emphysema and heart problems, was forced by illness to cut short a tour with his band, the Teardrops, in late January.
 He was hospitalized in Phoenixville, but transferred later to Philadelphia.

-Here he died from multiple ailments on 21 February 2013 at the age of 75.
+There Magic Slim died from multiple ailments on 21 February 2013, at the age of 75.